top of page

 • Vision and hearing exams

 Each of these plays a role in your overall performance and quality of life.
-Staying consistent with these screenings builds a solid foundation for long-term health.
+Staying consistent with these screenings builds a solid foundation for organ and body system health for men.

 Routine Checkups And What To Expect